martasframos/Data-Projects/README.md

 ![Example Image](./MaNGA_Annulus_region/MaNGA_Map.jpg)

+### Results

 The code shown in [this notebook](./MaNGA_Annulus_region/Annulus_region_illustration.ipynb) creates several annulus regions inside of the galaxy map, with each of the regions having a certain number of spaxesl, which are only counted once.
 An illustration of thes regions is presented below:

 ![Example Image](./MaNGA_Annulus_region/Annulus_region.jpg)

+The creation of annular regions was successful, and the results demonstrate the potential for spectral extraction and stacking.
+One challenge I encountered was ensuring that the criteria for defining the annuli accurately reflected the galaxy's physical structure (i.e. taking the size and axis ratio into consideration).
+However, through iterative refinement, I improved the algorithm's accuracy.

 #### Technologies Used